HackYourFuture-CPH/databases/lesson1/README.md

 - Use the branch called `databases-week1`
 - Add all your changes to this branch in the `databases-week1` folder.
 - Go through the [Homework checklist](#homework-checklist)
-- Create a pull request using the `databases-week1` branch
+- Create a pull request using the `databases-week1` branch and give your PR the same name `databases-week1`.
+- Wait for mentor feedback
 - Wait for mentor feedback
 - Implement feedback, `add`, `commit` and `push` the changes
 - Now you can merge the changes into `master`